-On June 26, 2006, we acquired all of the issued and outstanding capital stock of Martech Systems (Weymouth) Limited, a UK company.
-This company specializes in engineering projects and sales to the UK Ministry of Defense, adding these capabilities to the Group.
-The purchase price was approximately \$1,536,000.
-The purchase price is payable as follows: approximately \$1,180,000 in cash at closing; approximately \$364,000 in cash one year after closing, which is accrued as \$382,000 as at October 31, 2006, due to exchange rate movements ; and up to \$286,000 in the Company's common stock but contingent upon Martech meeting the performance measures set forth in the Stock Purchase Agreement and up to another \$859,500 payable in cash and stock and contingent upon Martech meeting the performance measures over 3 financial years starting from financial year October 31, 2006 and ending October 31, 2008.
-The results of operations of Martech have been included in the consolidated financial statements from the date of acquisition.
-The purchase price was allocated as follows:
+On June 26, 2006, we acquired all of the issued and outstanding capital stock of Martech Systems (Weymouth) Limited, a UK company ("Martech").
+Martech specializes in engineering projects and sales to the UK Ministry of Defense.
+The acquisition was made to expand our engineering and related services, along with the sale of products, to the UK government.
+The purchase price was approximately \$1,536,000, payable as follows: approximately \$1,180,000 in cash at closing; approximately \$364,000 in cash one year after closing, which was accrued as \$382,000 as at October 31, 2006, due to exchange rate movements, and was paid in June 2007.
+The shares of common stock issued in conjunction with the merger were not registered under the Securities Act of 1933.
+The acquisition of Martech was accounted for using the purchase method in accordance with SFAS 141, "Business Combinations".
+The results of operations for Martech have been included in the Consolidated Statements of Operations since the date of acquisition.